spacepy/spacepy/Doc/source/pycdf.rst

     >>> import numpy as np
     >>> data = np.random.random_sample(len(time))

 Create a new empty CDF.
-The '' is the name of the CDF to use as a master; if empty, it will create an empty CDF rather than copying a master CDF.
+The empty string, '', is the name of the CDF to use as a master; given an empty string, an empty CDF will be created, rather than copying from a master CDF.
 If a master is used, data in the master will be copied to the new CDF.
     >>> cdf = pycdf.CDF('MyCDF.cdf', '')